datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 The easy case: Repository hosting with annex support
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-There are a few Git repository hosting services with support for annexed contents.
+There are a few Git repository hosting services with support for annexed contents, as illustrated in :numref:`fig-ginpublishing`.
 One of them is :term:`Gin`.
 What makes them extremely convenient is that there is no need to configure a special remote -- creating a :term:`sibling` and running :dlcmd:`push` is enough.

+.. _fig-ginpublishing:

 .. figure:: ../artwork/src/publishing/publishing_network_publishgin.svg
    :width: 80%

+   Some repository hosting services have annex support - they can host both the Git and git-annex parts of your dataset.

 Read the section :ref:`gin` for a walk-through.